lassehav-oamk/react-native-week-exercise-1/README.md

 ## Assignment Brief

 Implement a static payment success screen in React Native based on the provided design mockup.
 This assignment tests your ability to translate a visual design into working code with accurate styling and typography.
+The focus is on precision in colors, font sizes, weights, and text content.
+Do not include any navigation, state management, or API calls.

+You do not need to implement any functionality; the screen is purely visual.

+The design has gradients visible, you may use `expo-linear-gradient` or `react-native-linear-gradient` for the button gradient.
+The gradients are not necessary.

 Here is the design of the layout, which you need to implement:
 ![Design](exerciseinfo-assets\layout-objective.png)